rikdev/grub-multiboot/README.md

 You can add both amd64 and x86 versions of Windows PE to the USB flash drive and add appropriate boot entries to BCD files.

 ---

+#### Script

+You can install Windows PE using the "scripts/Install-WindowsPE.ps1" script.